paoonline/my-product/README.md

 (Database design):

--- Table to support multi-language translations (many-to-one with product)
+-- Table to support multi-language translations (many-to-one with product), A product can be created with multiple language translations.

       Many to one
       TABLE product_translation (